 The mean age of first-time abuse of inhalants for Americans is 13, as published by American Family Physician.
 As a result, education about the dangers of inhalant abuse should be the first recourse for prevention.
 Inhalant abuse should not be ignored, and if you do suspect abuse or an addiction, you should seek professional help.

 The effects of inhalant abuse can usually be reversed with abstinence and healthier lifestyle choices.
 Psychotherapy and supportive treatment methods currently offer the best success rates for full recovery.
 Behavioral therapies can help to determine the root cause of the substance abuse and what environmental, emotional, or social stressors may exist within everyday life that act as triggers for self-destructive behaviors, like inhaling volatile substances.
 After discovering the triggers, new life skills and coping mechanisms are taught, which give the individual new strategies on how to manage stress as it applies in daily life.
 Self-destructive thought patterns and behaviors are identified and modified, and self-esteem and self-confidence are bolstered.
 Peer groups, and 12-step support groups, offer a safe haven where difficult emotions and similar circumstances are shared and understood.

-The Recovery Village offers various levels of comprehensive care, catering to individual needs with compassion and confidentiality.
+The Recovery Village offers a variety of resources and programs for those experiencing inhalant addiction.
+Offering various levels of comprehensive care, we cater to individual needs with compassion and confidentiality.
 Take the first step on a journey to a drug-free and healthy life today.
-Call now.
+Call today.
+855.982.0215